AlenKrishna2012/Wifi-extender-with-node-mcu-esp8266-/README.md

 # ****ESP8266 Wi-Fi NAT Extender with Web Configuration****

+# this can work on most of the models

 Turn an ESP8266 into a real Wi-Fi extender / mini router with NAT, web-based setup, auto Wi-Fi scanning, and credential storage.

 ## Screenshots